axibase/axibase-charts/syntax/freemarker.md

-# Freemarker Collection
+# FreeMarker Collection

-The following document provides examples on how to convert Freemarker lists and arrays to native Chart [collections](control-structures.md).
+The following document provides examples on how to convert FreeMarker lists and arrays to native Chart [collections](control-structures.md).

 ## Introduction

-Freemarker is a Java templating engine supported in Axibase Charts for the purpose of removing duplicate code in widget configurations.
-Freemarker is now deprecated in Axibase Charts and is gradually replaced with native client-side collections and functions which do not require a Java server.
+FreeMarker is a Java templating engine supported in Axibase Charts for the purpose of removing duplicate code in widget configurations.
+FreeMarker is now deprecated in Axibase Charts and is gradually replaced with native client-side collections and functions which do not require a Java server.

-[Freemarker](https://freemarker.apache.org/docs/dgui_quickstart_template.html) code snippets can be included in Chart configurations using `<#` and `>` tags and `${name}` placeholders.
+[FreeMarker](https://freemarker.apache.org/docs/dgui_quickstart_template.html) code snippets can be included in Chart configurations using `<#` and `>` tags and `${name}` placeholders.

-When the portal is requested by the client, the server searches the document for Freemarker code fragments, evaluates each fragment and replaces each fragment with the actual value.
+When the portal is requested by the client, the server searches the document for FreeMarker code fragments, evaluates each fragment and replaces each fragment with the actual value.

 Example: